cskokgibbs/cskokgibbs.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is Claudia.
-I am a second year PhD student at the NYU Center for Data Science, co-advised by Kyunghyun Cho and Richard Bonneau.
+I am a second year PhD student at NYU's Center for Data Science, co-advised by Kyunghyun Cho and Richard Bonneau.
 I work on developing algorithms to infer gene regulatory networks from genome-wide sequencing data.